 During this academic year, the governing body has developed a comprehensive risk register and agreed a process for review.
-A Finance, Audit & Risk committee now runs and meets a minimum of 3 times a year with the responsibility of a twice a year annual review of the register.
+A Finance, Audit & Risk committee meets a minimum of 3 times a year with the responsibility of a twice a year annual review of the register.